Laminate Flooring Types and Selection Guide: A Practical Decision Framework for Buyers and Projects

 Waterproof Types of Laminate Flooring

-In my opinion, waterproof laminate flooring is a popular choice for house which offers great moisture protection, especially some laminate flooring suppliers have their own proprietary technology.I find it’s great for places like kitchens, bathrooms, laundry rooms, mudrooms, and basements.
+Waterproof laminate flooring is a popular choice for house which offers great moisture protection, especially since some laminate flooring suppliers have their own proprietary technology.
+And it’s great for places like kitchens, bathrooms, laundry rooms, mudrooms, and basements.
 More people are searching online for “waterproof flooring supplier.”
-In the U.S., searches went up 13% last month and 5% in the last quarter.
-This shows the market is growing fast.

 Waterproof laminate flooring Advances

 New designs use longer and wider boards and have highly realistic wood and stone appearances – such as the Baier waterproof, which has an AC6 durability rating.
-In addition, many manufacturers now offer PVC-free and low-VOC products, making waterproof laminate flooring a durable, beautiful and environmentally friendly choice for modern residential spaces.
+In addition, many manufacturers now offer PVC-free and low-VOC products, making waterproof laminate flooring a durable, beautiful, and environmentally friendly choice for modern residential spaces.

 Important Tip: